Dialogue-adaptive Language Model Pre-training From Quality Estimation: Dialogue Adaption Pre-training Objective from Quality Estimation

 \subsection{Model Implementation}

-The discriminator of $\textrm{ELECTRA}_{large}$ \cite{electra2020Clark} is the PrLM adopted in our work, and referred as ELECTRA for brief in the following statements.
-Loosely specking, ELECTRA requires a \textit{textA} and an optional \textit{textB} as the inputs.
-The pooled representations of inputs are then fed into a discriminator head to get the final output.
-For DAPO, we regard each of our examples as a long text sequence and input it into ELECTRA as \textit{textA} while leave \textit{textB} as blank.
-To match with the range of scores, a mapping layer is added on top of ELECTRA.
-It consists of a sigmoid function, which maps the original output of PrLMs to a real number ranging from 0 to 1.
+The discriminator of $\textrm{ELECTRA}_{large}$ \cite{electra2020Clark} is the PrLM adopted in our work and referred to as ELECTRA for brief in the following statements.
+We drop the generator part of it so that it has the same structure as BERT with an additional discriminator head.
+ELECTRA requires a \textit{textA} and an optional \textit{textB} as the inputs, and insert an [SEP] token between them if \textit{textB} exists.
+By setting the number of category as 1, the discriminator head can map the representation of the [CLS] token to a real value.
+For DAPO, we regard each of our samples as a long text sequence and input it into ELECTRA as \textit{textA} while leaving \textit{textB} as blank.
+To match the range of scores, a mapping layer is added on top of ELECTRA.
+It consists of a sigmoid function, transforming the original output logit of PrLMs to a real number ranging from 0 to 1.
 The overall structure is shown in Figure \ref{fig:overll_structure}.

-During pre-training on our in-domain dialogue corpus, the parameters are updated by mean-square error (MSE) loss:
+During pre-training on our open-domain dialogue corpus, the parameters are updated by mean-square error (MSE) loss:

-where $b$ is the batch size, $s_i$ and $\hat{s_i}$ denote the real score and the prediction score of an example respectively.
+where $b$ is the batch size, $s_i$ and $\hat{s_i}$ denote the real score and the prediction score of a sample, respectively.